ApamaCommunity/apama-vscode-extensions/README.md

   * Langserver.Host is the host that vscode should connect to the Langserver on.
   * Langserver.Port is the port the Langserver is running on.
   * Langserver.MaxErrors is the maximum number of diagnostics that should be returned by the LSP (INACTIVE)

-There are also some placeholders for using EPL with [Cumulocity IoT](https://www.softwareag.cloud/site/product/cumulocity-iot.html). these will become active in a later release (>v1.0).

 ![settings](images/settings.png)